Worplesdon Commons

 Ash trees are the third most common native tree in the UK, found in woodlands and other landscape settings.
 Ash dieback is caused by a non-native fungus called Hymenoscyphus fraxineus that weakens a tree's structure.
 Infected trees often see their leaves and branches dying higher up the tree, with the tree becoming weak and unpredictable, often becoming dangerous long before they die.

 As England's most wooded county, Surrey has a lot of ash trees, which are sadly affected by this disease.
-In the interest of public safety, the county council will carry out selective felling at Chitty's and Stringers Common during autumn 2024.
-Ash trees will be retained with their disease progression monitored where safe to do so.
+In the interest of public safety, the county council carried out selective felling at Chitty's and Stringers Common during autumn 2024.

-Maps in PDF format of where ash trees will be felled on Worplesdon Commons in autumn 2024 are available to view below.
+Maps in PDF format of where ash trees have been felled on Worplesdon Commons during autumn 2024 are available to view below.

 Further information is available on our Ash Dieback web page